ispan55/ExileMod-KillMessages/README.md

 Kill Messages By GR8
 =============

-Beautiful Kill Messages Notfications with lots of options.
+Beautiful Kill Messages Notifications with lots of options.
 Eye Apealing and made for bragging for good kills.

 Installation
 --------------------------